 A 2019 study in the journal Mutation Research/Reviews in Mutation Research reported a link between long-term, high-use exposure and a 41 percent increase in the risk of developing non-Hodgkin lymphoma.

 Monsanto has said “more than 800 rigorous registration studies” required by international regulators have failed to show any cancer risk.
-The company says its glyphosate herbicides are safe if used according to label directions.
+The company says Roundup is safe if used according to label directions.

 A 2003 internal Monsanto email cautioned executives against saying Roundup is not a carcinogen.
 A company scientist said Monsanto had not done the necessary testing to back up the claim.